Easy trails along gurgling streams and rolling hills in beautiful Morristown National Historical Park.

 0.0 – Start following BLUE, at the sign behind the restrooms.

 The BLUE and WHITE trails are co-aligned briefly.
-Shortly, pass a bench near a small pond.
+Shortly, pass a small pond.

 Continue following BLUE, passing unmarked trails in the area (and might have a tan-ish marker).

-1.2 – Pass a view on the left that includes a bit of the NYC skyline in the distance, with the tops of World Trade and the Empire State building visible.
-A monument and signage explain that “Stark’s Brigade Occupied This Slope”.
-GPS: StarksBrigadeMonument
+1.2 – Continue following BLUE.
+A view on the left includes a bit of the NYC skyline in the distance, with the tops of World Trade and the Empire State building visible.

-1.4 – Continue following BLUE as it veers RIGHT [An unmarked trail goes off to the left] GPS: BLUE/Unmarked1.
-SIGN: 16
+1.4 – Continue following BLUE as it veers RIGHT [An unmarked trail goes off to the left].

 1.7 – Follow BLUE as it makes a sharp LEFT behind you.
-GPS: BLUE/Unmarked2.
-SIGN: 17 [Straight is an unmarked trail]
+[Straight is an unmarked trail].

 1.8 – Follow BLUE as it makes a sharp RIGHT.
 [An unmarked is to the left.]

-2.2 – Continue on WHITE (Grand Loop), over a small footbridge, as The RED (Primrose Brook) crosses the trail.
-GPS: WHT/RedPrimrose1 SIGN: 31
+2.2 – Continue on WHITE (Grand Loop), over a small footbridge, as RED (Primrose Brook) crosses the trail and then again in a bit.
+Head uphill.

-[Mendham Road Trail goes to the right and leads to the Visitor Center/Bathrooms and Wick Farm.
-Take this to cut the hike shorter or to avoid the upcoming road crossing.
-After wandering around the area, make your way over to pick up the route again at GPS: WHT/Mendham2]
+Optional: Take the unmarked wide Mendham Road Trail to the right that leads to the Visitor Center/Bathrooms and Wick Farm.
+Take this to cut the hike shorter, avoid the upcoming road crossing, or as a side-trip add-on.

 The WHITE (Grand Loop) trail curves back around toward the road.

 5.3 – Continue following WHITE (Grand Loop).
-GPS: WHT/SoldiersHutsPkg SIGN: 4 [To the right, an unmarked trail leads to the Soldier’s Huts parking lot.
+[To the right, an unmarked trail leads to the Soldier’s Huts parking lot.
 Turn here to cut the hike short.]

 Cross a section of mowed grass and then a park road, Sugarloaf Rd.
 The trail has a steady incline at this point.